boeschenstein/angular9-dotnetcore3/README.md

 Your Browser will spin up and shows this URL: <https://localhost:5001/weatherforecast>

 What you see here is some random json data from the demo controller. (see Controllers\WeatherForecastController.cs).
-Due to randomizing, every time you refresh the browser, you'll different data.
+Due to randomizing, every time you refresh the browser, you'll get different data.

 ## New Angular 9 project (frontend)